HaroleDev/HaroleDev/README.md

 </picture>

 <p>
     Hello!
-I’m nicknamed Harole Duong (also called Harole Ethan, or Harole for short), and I describe myself as a quirky hobbyist (actually I'm autistic, interesting...).
-I've been self-taught as a visual designer, illustrator, and programmer since I was an adolescent, and now I've taught myself other hobbies since then.
+I’m nicknamed Harole Duong (also called Harole Ethan, or Harole for short) and describe myself as a demiboy and a quirky hobbyist.
+I've been self-taught as a visual designer, illustrator, and programmer since I was an adolescent, and I've taught myself other hobbies since then.
     <br><br>
     Aside from that, I’m a student studying at an international American school in Southern Vietnam.
 </p>